syooo/ClassX/README.md

 ![travis-ci.org](https://travis-ci.org/syooo/ClassX.svg)

-Basic module that provide extend and _super functionality.
+Basic module that provide Backbone like extend and _super functionality.

 - [x] extend - you can extend any of your class
 - [x] _super - easy invoke parent's methods